-In need of floorplan services?
+Needing a home measured?
 Let Gregory James Company, Inc. help.

-What are home measurement services?
+What are floorplan services?

-During a home measurement or floorplan service, an appraiser takes measurements of the home or property with a measuring tool — either a tape or laser measuring device.
-As they tour the home, they observe the layout of the rooms and other features, like closets, hallways, and fireplaces.
-They might draw a rough sketch of the property.
-Then, the appraiser writes up a report and detailed sketch showing the total living area and the overall layout of the house.
-The finished product is a document that can be used to prove certain details about your property — like the Gross Living Area (GLA) — on tax documentation, property listings, and more.
+During a home measurement service, a certified appraiser takes measurements of the home with a measuring tool — generally a tape measure or laser measuring device.
+As they walk the property, they mark the layout of the rooms and other features, like closets, entryways, and fireplaces.
+They might make a rough sketch of the property.
+Then, the appraiser types up a report and detailed sketch showing the total square footage of the house and the general layout.
+The final product is a document that can be used to prove certain details about your property — like the Gross Living Area (GLA) — on tax documents, home listings, and more.

 When is a measurement or floorplan service needed?

-Disputing real estate taxes
+Real estate taxes